-The Betta unimaculata is a very interesting fish in both appearance and character.
-In fact, this fish hardly looks like a type of betta species at all and might actually be mistaken for a type of killifish instead!
+The Betta Unimaculata is a very interesting fish in both appearance and character.
+In fact, this fish hardly looks like a type of betta species and might actually be mistaken for a type of killifish instead!

 Coloration largely depends on the locality of the fish, though most colors are muted greys and browns with splashes of blues and greens.